biancahpp/Portfolio/README.md

 npm start

-If you want to add projects of your own you can use the file projects.json and add the info of your projects there.
+If you want to add projects of your own you can use the file projects.ts and add the info of your projects there.

 ## Links ##